kengz/openai_lab/source/includes/_INSTALLATION.md

 ## Hardware

 For setting up your own hardware, especially with a GPU, googling will help more than we could.
 Also, setup is usually non-trivial since there're so many moving parts.
-Here's what we referred:
+Here's the recommended references:

 - [A ~$1000 PC build](https://pcpartpicker.com/list/xdbWBP) (more expensive now ~$1200; buy your parts during Black Friday/sales.)
 - [The official TensorFlow installation guide, with GPU setup info](https://www.tensorflow.org/install/install_linux)